Blue Ocean Society for Marine Conservation

 Gave presentations on findings at 5 conferences, 1 science cafe, and various informal meetings.

-Created a marine debris exhibit created in 2022 to educate the local public.
+Created a marine debris exhibit in 2022 to educate the local public.

 Blue Ocean Society will be completing this stage of their research and creating educational materials around the findings as part of a final 2023-24 HCF grant.